 “The idea of a helicopter flying the skies of another planet is thrilling,” NASA Administrator Jim Bridenstine said in a statement.
 The Mars Helicopter holds much promise for our future science, discovery, and exploration missions to Mars.”

 The Mars Helicopter Concept

 “We have built a progression of prototypes, and the most recent one was our engineering development model,” Aung said.
-“We flew that vehicle in the 25-foot space simulator chamber here at JPL … and we are able to pump that down to vacuum and backfill it with carbon dioxide to a Mars-like atmospheric density, and we flew in that environment.”
+“We flew that vehicle in the 25-foot space simulator chamber here at JPL … and we can pump that down to vacuum and backfill it with carbon dioxide to a Mars-like atmospheric density, and we flew in that environment.”

-“That’s why this wasn’t a feasible thing to build for many decades, until recently with the advancement of commercial off-the-shelf electronics, computers with the advancement of cellular phone technologies, and advancements in high-energy battery systems, efficient solar cells, inertial measurement units, computing elements,” she said.
-“That’s what enables this thing to be built so light, and we definitely use foam core and carbon fiber everywhere we can, so that we can have the strength as well as have it lightweight.”
+“That’s why this wasn’t a feasible thing to build for many decades, until recently with the advancement of commercial-off-the-shelf electronics, computers with the advancement of cell phone technologies, and advancements in high-energy battery systems, efficient solar cells, inertial measurement units, computing elements,” she said.
+“That’s what enables this thing to be built so light, and we use foam core and carbon fiber everywhere we can so that we can have the strength as well as have it lightweight.”

 What will the Mars Helicopter do?

 The aircraft will be attached to the belly pan of the 2020 rover before lift-off on the top of a United Launch Alliance Atlas 5 rocket from Cape Canaveral.
 The travel time will be roughly seven months during which the helicopter will remain in its position on the rover’s belly.
 Landing approximately in February of 2021, the main purpose of the tiny aircraft will be to provide images ahead of the rover of a possible 10 times greater resolution than orbital images.